 Who can play for norfolk knights?

-Whilst longer-term we would love to be able to field a classifiable team in a competitive league, we are first and foremost about building a social team for both male and female disabled participants.
+First and foremost we are focussed on building a social team for both male and female disabled participants.

 We are open to anyone from the age of 18 interested in learning more about the game.